nighthawkcoders/devOps/kasm_workspaces/README.md

   }
 ```

-## Kasm Adminstration
+## Kasm Administration
-Manual configuations is required for the following.
+Manual configuration is required for the following.

 ### Workspace Server Configs
-Each time you peform a Terraform deployment you should make these adjusments to the server.
+Each time you perform a Terraform deployment you should make these adjustments to the server.

 - CPU and Memory override.
-As admin.kasm.local user go to `Compute / Docker Agents` on left panel.
-Go to triple dots (...) on far right of listed Docker Agent override values as follows:
+As admin.kasm.local user goes to `Compute` / Docker Agents on the left panel.
+Go to triple dots (...) on the far right of listed Docker Agent override values as follows:

 ```
 # Values have been increased according to use case expectations